Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/scRNA_Sequence_Seurat.md

 # Case Study
 The Case Study focuses on mouse sc-RNA sequence data and demonstrates clustering using SCP's analysis pipeline.
+In this case, we are given the expression data, metadata, PCA coordinates, and t-SNE coordinates which we will load in the following code.

 ## Loading Data